This post may contain affiliate links. Please read our disclosure policy for more information.

-So, in last week’s post, I mentioned that one of my tenants wanted to replace the medicine cabinet in their washroom.
+So, one of my tenants wanted to replace the medicine cabinet in their washroom.

 After all, that’s some of the risks you run into when you decide to become a landlord.

-It was this dreadful experience that triggered my mood to write about the benefits of buying used items in last week’s post.
+It was this dreadful experience that triggered my mood to buy a second-hand a cabinet.

 Generally, most people would just casually walk into Lowe’s or Home Depot to buy a brand new medicine cabinet for $100-$200.
 But after last month’s disaster, I challenged myself to save money (and earn some too).